JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 ## Function Selection Process

 The aim of this assignment is to perform black-box testing.
-This is problematic because none of methods in the code are documented (e.g. javadoc).
+This is problematic because none of the methods in the code are documented (e.g. JavaDoc).
 In order to find the purpose of each method, we need to read the source code, which somewhat defeats the purpose of black-box testing.